Azure/arc_jumpstart_drops/script_automation/arc_k8s_secret_store_extension/README.md

   ```
   ![Screenshot showing secret value](./artifacts/media/k8sSecrets.png)

-- Check deployed application logs to see the synced secret value.
+- We have deployed a sample application running a BusyBox container that continuously prints the value of the synchronized secret via the Secret Store Extension to the logs every 30 seconds.
+Check the deployed application logs to see the synced secret value.
   ```shell
     kubectl --namespace js-namespace logs js-app-secrets-sync
   ```